Meet Howard and Piper

-Here's the story of how I came to meet Howard and Piper, the silliest, fluffiest, funniest, noisiest dogs I've ever known.
+This is the story of how I fell in love with my two Shelties—the silliest, fluffiest, funniest, noisiest dogs I've ever known.

 Soon, we took Howard out on social trips, where he met lots of new people.
-Everyone wanted to meet our new Sheltie puppy.
+Everyone wanted to play with our gorgeous little puppy.
 He was just adorable whatever he did.
 Forget the pee all over the floors.
 Our little puppy was amazing.

-After he'd had his next round of vaccinations, we started taking Howard for daily walks along the beach.
-Even as a tiny puppy, he loved to bound up to much bigger dogs.
-And he didn't hesitate to run up to strangers to say hello.
-This was definitely not the shy Sheltie that I'd read about.
+After Howard had his next round of puppy vaccinations, we started taking him for walks along the beach.
+Even as a tiny pup, he bounded up to big dogs and invited them to play.
+And he didn't hesitate to run up to strangers.
+This was definitely not the shy Sheltie I'd read about in my breed research.

-By one year old, looking like the classic English-type Sheltie we all recognize.
+Here he is at one year old, looking like the classic English-type Sheltie we all recognize.
 Totally handsome, and supremely confident to boot.
-Check out these photos of puppies growing up to see the transition in detail.
+Check out these photos of Sheltie puppies growing up to see the transition in more detail.

 Along Came Piper

 Let's wind back a tiny bit.
 When Howard was nine months old, I emailed his breeder with some up-to-date photos.
 I remember her saying she loved his ears.
 And when I mentioned in passing that we would love to have another Sheltie some day, she offered us Howard's brother.

-Since they were half brothers, I was expecting to meet a dog very similar to Howard Woofington Moon.
-I had a vision of him looking just like Howard but in denim dungarees for some unfathomable reason.
+Now, I was expecting to meet a dog very similar to Howard Woofington Moon.
+I had a vision of him looking just like Howard but wearing denim dungarees for some unfathomable reason.

-Here he is a little later, having developed the confidence to sit up.
+Here he is a little later, having developed the confidence to sit upright.

 Howard, on the other hand, was busy peeing on the breeder's foot.

-We took a tour of the Sheltie kennels and met their father, Storm, who looked strikingly like Howard.
+We took a tour of the kennels and met the boys' father, Storm, who was a real handsome devil like Howard.
 We met a dozen other beautiful Shelties that day.
-By then I was Sheltie obsessed and it was a huge treat to meet so many of them all at once.
+By then I was obsessed with the breed and it was an enormous treat to meet so many of them all at once.
 I was in Sheltie paradise.

-The journey home was scary for Piper.
-He sat tensed up and scared on my lap.
-He threw up twice.
-I did everything I could to reassure him.
-I wished he could have understood.
-But he was just so scared of everything.
+The journey home was terrifying for Piper.
+He sat tensed-up on my lap and vomited twice.
+I tried to help him calm down, but he was scared of everything.

-Piper also has a gorgeous habit of howling like a baby wolf when the answer machine goes off.
-Sometimes we go on a big hike into the forest and start howling so Howard and Piper can go for it.
-It's a really great feeling when we all howled together like a bunch of wild wolves.
+Piper developed a gorgeous habit of howling to alert us when the answer machine went off.
+Sometimes we went on big hikes into the forest and howled ourselves, so Howard and Piper could really go for it.
+It was such a great feeling when we all howled together like a bunch of wild wolves.

-Piper is also the perfect lap dog.
-You only need to make eye contact across the room and he'll immediately sit up, ears pricked, tail wagging, waiting for you to invite him up.
+Piper is the perfect lap dog.
+You only need to make eye contact across the room and he sits up immediately, ears pricked, tail wagging, waiting for you to invite him up.
 He's got the classic Sheltie brains—a highly intelligent and sensitive breed—able to read our facial expressions and even respond to social gestures like pointing.